SnowyMouse/invader/README.md

                                ignore these.
 Use multiple times for multiple queries.
 This takes precedence over --search.
   -h --help                    Show this list of options.
-  -i --info                    Show license and credits.
+  -i --info                    Show credits, source info, and other info.
   -s --search <expr>           Search for tags (* and ? are wildcards) and
                                strip these.
 Use multiple times for multiple queries.
 If unspecified, all tags will be stripped.
   -t --tags <dir>              Use the specified tags directory.
+Default:
+                               "tags"
 ```

 ## Frequently asked questions